 This time we present the Cueva de Nerja, a huge cave also known as the “Natural Cathedral of the Costa del Sol”, located just 750 metres from the coastline of Nerja, the easternmost municipality of the Costa del Sol, bordering the province of Granada.

-The Nerja Cave is not only famous for its spectacular rock formations, archaeological sites and cave paintings, but also for its International Festival of Music and Dance, which is held every year during July and August.
+The Nerja Cave is not only famous for its spectacular rock formations, archaeological sites and cave paintings, but also for its International Festival of Music and Dance, which takes place every year during July and August.

 Visit to the Nerja Cave

-Early in the morning (from 10 am to 11:30 am) are less crowded and the visit can be done more comfortably.
+Early in the morning (from 10 am to 11:30 am) use to be less people visiting the Cave.
 Please note that opening times vary throughout the year.

 Nerja Cave Services